EasyLLM/langbatch/docs/concepts/index.md

 # 📚 Core Concepts

-LangBatch gives you building blocks to create pipelines for AI inference.
+LangBatch gives you building blocks to create pipelines for Batch AI inference.
 The core concepts are:

 <div class="grid cards" markdown>